 Most of the patients that received assistance were identified by ‘word of mouth’ (there was no internet in those days and NO twitter), and were assessed by the volunteers from ‘chapters’ that were in cities where the founders had a family or business connection.

 As the original volunteers passed away, the assistance became more centralized.
 It wasn’t until the late 1990’s when the next generation decided to restructure and re-evaluate the mission and goals that the current mission was established.
-American Cancer Fund and American Cancer Educational Services joined forces and refiled as a charity in 2005.
+American Cancer Fund and American Cancer Association joined forces and refiled as a charity in 2005.

 is a grass roots organization of individuals with family and friends touched by Cancer as well as Cancer survivors.
 We know that good, simple information is available but hard to find and understand.
-ACES is a tax-exempt, non profit, 501(C)3 corporation and depends on your support through contributions and various fund raising activities.
+ACA is a tax-exempt, non profit, 501(C)3 corporation and depends on your support through contributions and various fund raising activities.

 American Cancer Educational Services (ACES)™, National Cancer Society™, and American Cancer Foundation™